-Phosphorus is also ubiquitous in Pelorus Sound (Appendix 8) and as such should not be limiting phytoplankton growth.
-Accordingly, any periodic increases in this nutrient is not likely to increase phytoplankton growth.
-However, phosphorus is a component of salmon feed and benthic-pelagic coupling effects from accumulations on the seabed can occur.
-As such, we recommend measuring this nutrient (particularly DRP, the bioavailable form) only from near-bed samples around the net pen.
+Periodic increases in phosphorus from the farm are not likely to increase phytoplankton growth because phosphorus is non-limiting, however it is also a component of salmon feed and benthic-pelagic coupling effects from accumulations on the seabed can occur.
+As such, we recommend only measuring this nutrient (particularly DRP, the bioavailable form) from near-bed samples around the net pen.